 The lower level has a 23' x 23' Family room and a 38' x 28' Games room and multiple Storage Rooms.

-The detached double car Garage with work shop is insulated and drained for year around confidence.
+The detached log double car Garage with work shop is insulated and heated for year around confidence.
+23' x 28' and additional carport 26' x 28'.
+The garage has a workshop of 15' x 10'.
+Lots of room for toys.

 And with so many conveniences close to home, 8 minutes to the grocery store, golfing green or boat launch on the Lake, 45 minutes to the ski hill, and minutes from the many skidoo, and 4 wheeling trails, this is easy living at its finest!